MManoah/lol-champion-and-skin-count/README.md

 # Updated

-I removed the windows where it shows the champion and skin names because the league client now does that for you
+I removed the windows where it showed the champion and skin names because the league client now does that for you

 ## How to install
 **YOU MUST BE LOGGED INTO THE LEAGUE CLIENT BEFORE YOU RUN THE APPLICATION**